top of page

 What to say

-Scripture & activities
+Scripture & Activities

-• Psalm 56:3—“When I am afraid, I put my trust in You.”
-Let them repeat it with hand motions.
+“When I am afraid, I put my trust in You.”— Psalm 56:3

 What to say

-Scripture & activities
+Scripture & Activities

-Tweens (9–12) — Honest Facts, Growing Discernment
+Tweens (Ages 9–12) — Honest Facts and Growing Discernment

 What to say

-• Invite questions: “What part confuses you?
-What worries you most?”
+“What worries you the most?”

-Scripture & discussion starters
+Scripture & Discussion

-• Matthew 5:9 — Beatitude challenge: “Blessed are the peacemakers.”
-Brainstorm ways to make peace at school or with your family.
+Matthew 5:9 — “Blessed are the peacemakers.”

-• Isaiah 46:9-10 — God “declares the end from the beginning.”
-History isn’t random; He already knows the last page.
+Isaiah 46:9–10 — God knows the end from the beginning.

-1. Who wrote it?
+1. Who wrote this?

 2. When was it published?